dotnet/mbmlbook/README.md

 Supporting code for the [Model-Based Machine Learning](http://mbmlbook.com/) book.

-This project contains the sample code and test data for the freely available online book on model-based machine learning published at http://mbmlbook.com/.
-The book aims at educating readers how to build machine learning models for real-world problems.
-Each chapter tackles one such scenario by defining a statistical model and demonstrating how to apply it to actual data.
-This repository contains the source code for these models together with the sample data, so that readers can run it on their own, re-create the results from the book and experiment with modifying the code.
+This project contains the sample code and test data for the freely-available book on model-based machine learning at http://mbmlbook.com/.
+The book introduces readers to how to build machine learning models for real-world problems.
+Each chapter tackles a different problem by defining a statistical model and demonstrating how to apply it to actual data.
+This repository contains the source code for these models together with the sample data - so that readers can run it on their own, re-create the results from the book and experiment with modifying the code.

-Models here are created and inferred on using the [Infer.NET](https://github.com/dotnet/infer) framework.
+Models here are created and applied using the [Infer.NET](https://github.com/dotnet/infer) framework.
 When targeting .NET Framework/Windows code produces visualizations using [Glo](GLO.md).

 ## Contents